lareza-farhan-wanaghi/gophercises/readme.md

 - Install the entry of the CLI program that is beneath the inner task folder.<br/><br/>
 ![task3](readme_images/task3.png)

-- Check if the program is installed correctly by running an empty task command.
+- Check if the program is installed correctly by running the task command with no additional subcommands or arguments.
 (The output of this command will also show the documentation of the command, including all its available subcommands)<br/><br/>
 ![task4](readme_images/task4.png)

 - Run the task command followed by one of its subcommands and arguments for that subcommand.
 Let's say we're going to add "cleaning rooms", "studying math", and "fixing the car" to our to-do list.
 We can do these as follow.<br/><br/>